Frequently Asked Questions

 You can make an appointment using our on-line booking system CLICK HERE or call us direct and speak to one of our trained staff who will be able to advise you on the best scan package for your needs.

 Yes.
 You do not need a Doctors referral to book a private ultrasound scan with us.
 To avoid disappointment we advise that you book your appointment in advance as scan appointments may be limited due to popular demand.
-However we are happy to accommodate on the day appointments if our schedule allows.
+However we are happy to accommodate on the day appointments if our schedule allows, visit www.bumptobabyscotland.co.uk to book your specialist baby scan appointment

 Your scan must be paid for in full when you arrive at our clinic prior to the scan commencing.
-We accept most major credit and debit cards as well as cash.
-We operate a minimum charge policy for all scans which is set at £40.
-This minimum charge covers * Your scan appointment * 2D imaging of your baby * Basic fetal biometry (measurements) * Black and white prints of your baby * Choice of USB or email for your images captured during the scan.
+We accept bank transfer, PayPal and cash.
+We operate a minimum charge policy for all scans which is set at £55.
+This minimum charge covers * Your scan appointment * 2D imaging of your baby * Basic fetal biometry (measurements) and wellbeing check * Black and white prints of your baby * Email your images captured during the scan.

-If you are unhappy with any aspect of the service you receive, including the images and DVD footage included in your package you must inform a member of staff before you leave the clinic.
+If you are unhappy with any aspect of the service you receive, including the images and footage included in your package you must inform a member of staff before you leave the clinic.
 We will do our best to resolve this immediately.
-If you are still unhappy please email one of the Directors at firstname.lastname@example.org
+If you are still unhappy please email email@example.com

 Whilst generic complaints maybe addressed on Social Media sites such as Facebook, Bump to Baby reserve the right to remove any individual complaint raised on such sites as we are unable to provide a response without breaching confidentiality through this type of media.